StPINNs - Deep learning framework for approximation of stochastic differential equations: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we have introduced the SPINNs, the extension of the classical PINNs.
+In this paper, we have introduced the StPINNs, the extension of the classical PINNs.
 Our approach allows us to solve SDEs \eqref{main_equation}, driven by an additive L\'evy process, with artificial neural networks.
-The derivation performed within this paper shows that there is a rich mathematical structure behind SPINNs, and throughout mathematical investigations should be done in order to state rigorously convergence theorems, etc. In our future work, we plan to address some of these problems and also consider the SDEs with multiplicative noise case.
+The derivation performed within this paper shows that there is a rich mathematical structure behind StPINNs, and throughout mathematical investigations should be done in order to state convergence theorems, etc., rigorously.
+In our future work, we plan to address some of these problems and also consider the SDEs with multiplicative noise case.